emcf/thepipe/README.md

 ## Features 🌟

-- Extract markdown, tables, and images from any document or web page 📊
+- Extract markdown, images, and structured data from any document or web page
-- Output works out-of-the-box with all multimodal LLMs and RAG frameworks 🖼️📚
+- Output works out-of-the-box with all multimodal LLMs and RAG frameworks
-- AI filetype detection for missing file extensions and unknown web data 💾
+- AI filetype detection for missing file extensions and unknown web data
-- Quick-start integrations for Twitter, YouTube, GitHub, and more 🌐
+- Quick-start integrations for Twitter, YouTube, GitHub, and more
-- GPU-accelerated ⚡️
+- GPU-accelerated

 ## Get started in 5 minutes  🚀